pro-tailwind/workshop-gymnastics-companion-site/workshop/challenges/ribbon/README.md

 That's usually not a great thing.

 I eventually figured out something that I was happy with.
-There are definitely multiple ways to solve this, and I'm looking forward to see what approach you'll take.
+There are definitely multiple ways to solve this, and I'm looking forward to see what approach you'll take!

-Make sure you collaborate on this, because there are quite a few creative ideas that can help!
+Make sure you collaborate on this and "think outside the box", because there are quite a few creative ideas that can help.

-If you're stuck - don't worry!
-Struggling for a bit is good.
-I'll drop some hints, jump in your breakout room answer questions if you need help.

-When the time is up, I'll walk everyone through my implementation, and we'll review and discuss what other groups came up with.

 ---